sinch/Maven-Jenkins-Artifactory-Integration/README.md

 </plugins>
 ````

-It is also important to add groupId, artifactId, verison and packaging to the top-level element of the POM.
+It is also important to add groupId, artifactId, version and packaging to the top-level element of the POM.
 Please note that we are using the `${build.number}` property, which we are getting from Jenkins as a parameter when the project is built.

 ```
 <groupId>CommonKeywords</groupId>